chaos-mesh/chaos-driver/README.md

 #### Note

-1. multi-queue scheduler is only supported on the kernel newer than 4.0, or the rhel kernel released after RHEL 7.2
+1. multi-queue scheduler registration is only supported on the kernel newer than 4.0, or the rhel kernel released after RHEL 7.6

 ## Warning